 Meghri Pass is a high mountain pass at an elevation of 2.535m (8,316ft) above the sea level, located in the Arevik National Park, in Syunik province, Southern Armenia.

 The road over the pass is asphalted.
-It’s called Kapan-Meghri motorway, also known as M17.
-The M17 highway, during harsh winters often blocked by snow, is the main road connecting south of Armenia (and Iran) with Yerevan.
+It's called M2.
+It’s very curvy and pretty steep.
+It’s said to be the highest paved road in the country.
+During harsh winters often blocked by snow, is the main road connecting south of Armenia (and Iran) with Yerevan.
 The pass itself offers an amazing vista over mountain landscape in Southern Armenia to nearby Iran and Azerbaijan.

 Pic: Narek Sargsyan